Spiess/cottontaildb-python-client/README.md

 ## Usage

-Running the interactive CLI is as easy as `cottontaildb-client [--port PORT] host`.
+Running the interactive CLI is as easy as `cottontaildb-client [--port PORT] HOST`.

 Example usage in scripts: